PlanQK/planqk-platform-docs/platform_instructions/knowledge_platform.md

 ### Markdown & LaTeX

 Since a lot of people love math and many algorithms require formulae for a better understanding, we support Markdown combined with Latex for most of the textboxes on our platform.
-Just use :code:$ latex $ for inline or :code:$$ latex $$ for centered equations.
+Just use `$ latex $` for inline or `$$ latex $$` for centered equations.
 You can see other supported Markdown options whenever you are editing a textbox by clicking on the ?-symbol in the top right corner of the box.
 We use KaTeX to display LaTeX.
 Click [here](https://katex.org/docs/supported.html) to see the supported KaTeX features.

 ### QuanTikz